Abibubble/ms3-the-bar-blade/README.md

 * To be able to easily navigate the site.
 * It should be easy to understand what to do.
 * It should be easy to register for an account.
+* It should be easy to search for a specific cocktail.

 #### Returning Visitor Goals
 * It should be easy to add, edit and delete the user's cocktails.
 * It should be easy to see the cocktails the user has added.
 * The user's password should be stored securely.
+* It should be easy to search for a specific cocktail.

 #### Frequent Visitor Goals
 * Other users shouldn't be able to edit or delete the user's cocktails.
 * A user shouldn't be able to brute force their way into the restricted pages.
+* It should be easy to search for a specific cocktail.

 ### Project Goals
 * This project has the goal of demonstrating my understanding of maintaining a database attached to a website, with full CRUD (Create, Read, Update and Delete) functionality.